Scriptor/pharen/index.markdown

 title: Introduction to Pharen
 ---

-## Pharen: The Lisp -> PHP Compiler ##
+## Introduction to Pharen ##

-The Pharen language brings together [Lisp](http://en.wikipedia.org/wiki/Lisp_%28programming_language%29) and [PHP](http://php.net/).
-This combines Lisp's advantages of uniform syntax and homoiconicity (macros!) and PHP's advantages of...being <em>everywhere</em>.
+Pharen is a compiler that takes a [Lisp](http://en.wikipedia.org/wiki/Lisp_%28programming_language%29)-like language and turns it into [PHP](http://php.net/) code.
+This combines Lisp's advantages of uniform syntax and homoiconicity (among others) and PHP's advantage of...being *everywhere*.
 Here's some sample Pharen and the equivalent PHP:

 <div class='code-left'>
 {% highlight clojure %}
-(fn greet (name)
+(fn greet-person (name)
     (.
 "Hello " name "!"))

-(echo (greet "visitor"))
+(echo (greet-person "visitor"))
 {% endhighlight %}
 </div>
 <div class='code-right'>
 {% highlight php startinline %}
 <?php
-function greet($name){
+function greet_person($name){
     return "Hello " . $name . "!";
 }

-echo greet("visitor");
+echo greet_person("visitor");
 ?>
 {% endhighlight %}
 </div>

-This shows some of the main differences (beyond the parentheses).
-Variables don't need the `$` prefix, everything, including string concatenation, looks like a function call, and most things are expressions.
-The last bit means that a function will return the last evaluated expression inside it.
+This shows some of the differences between the two languages.
+Variables don't need the `$` prefix, hyphens in names for functions (and variables) are converted to underscores, everything, including string concatenation, looks like a function call, and most things are expressions.
+The last one means that a function will automatically return the last evaluated expression inside it.
 More will be explained in later sections.

 Some of the rationale behind Pharen:
 1. Abstract out problems and irregularities in PHP's own parser and the language itself.